ciel-lang/CIEL/README.md

 ```lisp
 (in-package :ciel-user)
 ```
 you now have access to all CIEL's packages and functions.

-## Build a CIEL binary and core image
+## How to build a CIEL binary and a core image

-Be sure you installed and updated our lisp dependencies:

-    $ make ql-deps
+You need the dependencies above: Quicklisp, a good ASDF version, our up-to-date Lisp dependencies.

 To build CIEL's binary, use:

     $ make build

-This creates the `bin/` directory with the `ciel` binary.
+This creates a `ciel` binary in the current directory.

 To create a Lisp image: